-THE MEMBERS OF THE EUROPEAN ECONOMIC ADVISORY GROUP AT CESIFO ness and Policy Studies in Stockholm and a member of the Board of the Royal Swedish Academy of Sciences, the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel and the Board of the Swedish Office for Evaluation of Labour Market Policies.
-He was the Chairman of the Economic Council of Sweden in 1993-2002 and of the Swedish Government Commission on the EMU in 1995-96, the Director of the Institute for International Economic Studies at Stockholm University in 1995-97 and a member of the Council of the European Economic Association in 1991-96 and of the Scientific Council of the Swedish National Labour Market Board in 1991-97.
-His has published extensively in the fields of wage bargaining and trade union behaviour, macroeconomic policy, labour market policy and the effects of working-time reductions.
-At present he is doing academic research on nominal wage flexibility and the role of fiscal policy in various monetary regimes, for example the EMU.
+THE MEMBERS OF THE EUROPEAN ECONOMIC ADVISORY GROUP AT CESIFO ness and Policy Studies in Stockholm and a member of the Board of the Royal Swedish Academy of Sciences, the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel, and the Advisory Board of Praxis in Tallinn.
+He was the Chairman of the Economic Council of Sweden in 1993-2002 and of the Swedish Government Commission on the EMU 1995-96, the Director of the Institute for International Economic Studies at Stockholm University 1995-97, and a member of the Council of the European Economic Association in 1991-96 and of the Scientific Council of the Swedish National Labour Market Board 1991-97, the Office of Labor Market Policy Evaluation in Sweden 1997-2004, and the Swedish Government Comission on stabilisation Policy in the Event of EMU Membership 2000-02.
+He has published extensively in the fields of wage bargaining and trade union behaviour, macroeconomic policy, EMU and monetary regimes, labour market policy and the effects of working-time reductions.
+At present he is doing academic research on nominal wage flexibility and the role of fiscal policy as well as the determination of working time.